charodziej/vscode-cpp-template/README.md

 # Vscode Cpp Template

-A basic template for multi-file C++ programming with Google Test support.
+A basic template for multi-file C++ programming with Catch2 support.

 ## Dependencies